arcrozier/final-project/DESIGN.md

 ## Main
 This is the entry point for the program.
 Here, a new Bracket and Window object are generated, creating all the necessary conditions for Photo Bracket to be executed.
-Compile and run this file to use the Photo Bracket app.
+Compile all files and run `Main` to use the Photo Bracket app.
 The developers chose to keep main simple for readability purposes.

 ## Window